 People are also satisfied with the overall results of both blenders.
-The power that both units have creates a pleasant consistency with most blended foods, which is, naturally, a big plus for most people.
+Both units’ power creates a pleasant consistency with most blended foods, which is, naturally, a big plus for most users.

-Users are also pleased with the noise suppression technology at work in the motor housing.
-Many people are surprised by how quietly the motors run, especially given how powerful they are.
+Customers are also pleased with the noise suppression technology in the motor housing.
+Many people are surprised by how quietly the motors run, especially given their power.

 In terms of issues, we’ve heard from users who struggle to adapt to the learning curve of the 7500.
 Variable speed settings are great for the pro.
 But if you’re not used to food preparation without presets, be prepared—you might make some mistakes.